-LSMS SNMP Agent Port
+LSMS SNMP Agent Listening Port

-This field displays the default UDP port that the SMS SNMP agent is listening on.
-This port value is set to 161 if you selected the default value during SMS installation.
-If you selected a different port during installation, that port is displayed as the default in this field.
+The port the SMS SNMP agent is listening on is set to 161 if you selected the default value during SMS installation.
+If you selected a different port during installation, that port will appear as the default.

 You can change the port in the LSMS SNMP Agent Listening Port field.
-The port that you enter in this field must be different from the value specified for the Operating System SNMP Agent Port.
+The port that you choose must be different from the value specified for the System SNMP Agent Listening Port.